 Pizza

-It’s impossible to talk about the typical foods of São Paulo and not mention our pizza.
-After all, our dough and filling have conquered the world’s palates, and são Paulo’s pizzerias are the best in the world.
-What’s more, a real Paulistano’s weekend always starts with pizza on Friday night or ends with pizza on Sunday.
-Whether out of habit or laziness to cook something, at least one of the days calls for a pizza ( Calabrian with onions or Portuguese, preferably) for the family.
+It’s impossible to talk about traditional São Paulo food without mentioning our pizza.
+After all, our dough and filling have conquered the world’s palates, and São Paulo pizzerias have earned the rank of the best in the world.
+What’s more, a real paulistano’s weekend always starts with pizza on Friday night or ends with pizza on Sunday.
+Whether it’s habit or laziness to cook something, at least one of the days calls for a pizza ( Calabrian with onion or Portuguese, preferably) for the family.

 Beirut

-Whatever the filling, Arab bread does the honors.
+Whatever the filling, the Arabic bread does the honors.
 Most restaurants and eateries offer the dish in two sizes, as the original is really big!